-With staff having being involved in the develpment of this sytem, we fully support these policies to lift minimum performance.
-They have been shown to have already delivered great public cost and environmental benefits.
-They are however, only part of the story.
+Habitech staff were involved in the development of this sytem and fully support these policies to lift minimum performance.
+They already delivered great public cost and environmental benefits.
+However they are only part of the story.

 So what do the 'stars' actually tell us?

 The star rating of a design simply predicts the heating and cooling energy needed to keep a house comfortable.
 The less energy predicted to be used for heating and cooling, the higher the star rating.

 What is not commonly understood is that energy rating stars have NO direct relationship to the amount of energy a house may use in operation.

 While our building codes have added some consideration of hot water and lighting systems, the rating system does not even look at the active heating and cooling systems that may be fitted to the house.
 A house may have a passive cooling strategy, use relatively energy efficient evaporative cooling, or have windows left open and a thumping great air-conditioner running all summer.